-A recent offering from Romero is the highly-charged, hyper-driven gore-fest, Diary of the Dead.
+The next ‘Dead…’ offering from Romero was the highly-charged, hyper-driven gore-fest, Diary of the Dead.

 Diary of the Dead (2007) is billed as a reboot – or a retelling – of Night of the Living Dead.
 It’s more a side story, but it’s still a powerful and scary film with some very good ideas in it.
 Students making a horror film encounter the far more horrific zombies, and have to fend for themselves.
 It contains a number of very wonderful scenes.
 Here’s the trailer:

 Survival of the Dead is the latest in the ...of the Dead series.
-Rather than provide a plot summery, here’s the trailer:
+Here’s the trailer: